bmc0/dsp/README.md

 	(dBFS), crest factor (dB), peak count, peak sample, number of samples, and length (s) for each channel.
 If `ref_level` is given, peak and RMS levels relative to `ref_level` will be shown as well (dBr).

-#### Exclamation mark

-A `!` marks the effect that follows as "non-essential".
-If an effect is marked non-essential and it fails to initialize, it will be skipped.

 #### Selector syntax